Raphael (Teenage Mutant Ninja Turtles): IDW Comics

 When his father became leader of the Foot Clan, Raphael reluctantly joined as well, though he remained somewhat distant from it compared to Leonardo.
-He also remained in contact with their newly-estranged brother Michelangelo, assuring him that he knew how hard it was to be homeless, and that Michelangelo would always have a home with them.
+He also remained in contact with their newly estranged brother Michelangelo, assuring him that he knew how hard it was to be homeless, and that Michelangelo would always have a home with them.

 The brothers reunited for a trip to Burnow Island shortly thereafter, where they encountered a mysterious alligator mutant named Leatherhead.
 Raphael and Leonardo also sought out two of Krang's remaining warriors, Tragg and Granitor, only to be knocked out by Leatherhead.
-They pursued the alligator to New York, but lost him.
+They pursued the alligator to New York but lost him.

 Upon returning home, Raphael and his brothers were horrified to see Kitsune about to kill Splinter, and a brainwashed Alopex assisting her.
 Kitsune ensnared Raphael's mind and turned him against Leonardo.

 Raphael attempted to reconcile Michelangelo with his family in the Chasing Phantoms arc, in which he argued that Michelangelo should be with them, even if their new place was as part of the Foot Clan.
 However, he became increasingly uncomfortable with Splinter's methods.
 And upon Splinter's execution of Darius Dun, Raphael changed his mind and decided that Michelangelo had been right all along, leaving the Foot Clan along with Donatello and Leonardo, and moving back into their old lair.

 During the days that followed, Raphael participated in a raucous Christmas party, assisted Angel Bridge in bringing a traumatized Alopex back to New York, and infiltrated the Pantheon Family Reunion, with nearly-deadly results.
 He returned to Dimension X with his brothers in The Trial of Krang story arc, in which they were required to bring back a collection of key witnesses to testify against Krang.
 During the trial, he participated in the defense of Planet Neutrino from the Malignoid swarm.
-Afterwards, he and his brothers were attacked by the Collectors, and Raphael was forced to go on an inter-dimensional journey with Ray Stantz, resulting in his body temporarily being stolen by Viking ghosts.
+Afterward, he and his brothers were attacked by the Collectors, and Raphael was forced to go on an inter-dimensional journey with Ray Stantz, resulting in his body temporarily being stolen by Viking ghosts.

 His strained relationship with Splinter became even more so when the Turtles returned to Earth, and found the Foot Clan in conflict with the Triceratons.
-When Splinter attempted to imprison the Turtles for their own safety, Raphael was particularly outraged.
+When Splinter attempted to imprison the Turtles for their safety, Raphael was particularly outraged.
 He later accompanied his brothers to attempt to defuse the situation, defeating the Elite Foot ninja in the process.
-When Burnow Island was attacked by Bishop, Raphael was reluctant to assist the Utroms and Triceratons, but accompanied his brothers anyway.
+When Bishop attacked Burnow Island, Raphael was reluctant to assist the Utroms and Triceratons but accompanied his brothers anyway.

-He was captured by Agent Bishop shortly afterwards and experimented on, as the E.P.F. wished to know what made the Turtles different from other mutants.
-They intended to kill and dissect him, but Raphael broke free and escaped, reminded of Buck and his own losses and pain from the past.
-He defeated many E.P.F. personnel, before being rescued by Casey, Angel and Alopex.
+He was captured by Agent Bishop shortly afterward and experimented on, as the E.P.F. wished to know what made the Turtles different from other mutants.
+They intended to kill and dissect him, but Raphael broke free and escaped, reminded of Buck and his losses and pain from the past.
+He defeated many E.P.F. personnel, before being rescued by Casey, Angel, and Alopex.